chipbuster/Energy-Languages-Setup/README.md

 | Swift      | swift 4.0-dev          | **4.2.4-Release**    |
 | TypeScript | node 7.9.0             | **Typescript 2.3.1** |

-#### Known Mismatches
+### Known Mismatches

 ##### Java

-Licensing restrictions prevent me from distributing the appropriate Java runtime.
+License agreements restrict me from distributing the appropriate Java runtime.
-Instructions are provided on how to obtain the appropriate Java runtimes.
+In order to obtain it, go to https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html and search for "8u121".
+Then download the file named "jdk-8u121-linux-x64.tar.gz".

+Place this file in the `Java` directory of the installers and run `makedeb -si` to install the Java runtimes.

 ##### Fortran